Gaurav-205/Capstone/README.md

-# ULife - University Life Management System
+# KampusKart – Your Toolkit for College

-A comprehensive web application for managing university life, including hostel facilities, lost and found items, and student profiles.
+A modern, vibrant web portal designed for the everyday needs of MIT ADT students, faculty, and visitors.
+It centralizes all critical campus resources into one seamless platform with a Gen-Z twist.

 ## Features